 Mary K. continues to play a critical role in our work.
 In 2010, her advocacy and service was recognized by President Obama, when he awarded her the Presidential Citizens Medal.
 This is the second highest honor a civilian can receive, and it recognizes Americans who have performed exemplary deeds of service for their country or fellow citizens.
 Learn more about this honor and watch a video of the ceremony.

-To learn more about Mary K., read the Grand Rapids Press profile on her life and work, get the full story on our beginnings straight from Mary K. by joining us for a "Connect with KFB" night.
+To learn more about Mary K., read the Grand Rapids Press profile on her life and work.